mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Whispers on the Abyss begins at Rhylanor starport.
-If the Referee wants to build in a job offer to an existing campaign, this could take place anywhere in the region, although the default opening of the mini- campaign assumes the Travellers have already agreed to undertake the mission.
+If the Referee wants to build in a job offer to an existing campaign, this could take place anywhere in the region, although the default opening of the mini-campaign assumes the Travellers have already agreed to undertake the mission.
 There are several reasons why they might have done this, as discussed under Traveller Motivations on page 3.
 It is not necessary for